jakobgraetz/jakobgraetz/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on some private projects
 - 🌱 I’m currently learning C++, Rust
 - 👯 I’m looking to collaborate on fun projects, mostly involving maths
 - 💬 Ask me about maths